nicholeemma/MenuServe/homework/2/README.md

 The TAs will read this file before evaluating your work.

 ##Choose GET method
-According to the simple function of calculation for this webpage, nothing sensitive, I choose to use GET method.
-It is less secure than POST.
-But GET can be cached, which is a good feature for calculation.
-And related information can be shown in url, which is easy to see.
+According to the requirement " This extra data should not be  visible to the user in your UI or in the page URL.", I chose to use POST method.
+Because the GET method is insecure and will show the data in the url which the user entered.
+POST is a little safer than GET because the parameters are not stored in browser history

 Reference: https://www.diffen.com/difference/GET-vs-POST-HTTP-Requests